PROS (NYSE:PRO) Releases FY 2021 Earnings Guidance

 PROS (NYSE:PRO) issued an update on its FY 2021 earnings guidance on Tuesday morning.
 The company provided earnings per share (EPS) guidance of – for the period.
 The company issued revenue guidance of $250.50 million-$253.50 million, compared to the consensus revenue estimate of $252.50 million.PROS also updated its Q2 2021 guidance to -0.230–0.210 EPS.

-PROS (NYSE:PRO) last announced its earnings results on Tuesday, May 4th.
-The software maker reported ($0.22) earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of ($0.27) by $0.05.
-The business had revenue of $61.40 million for the quarter, compared to analyst estimates of $60.21 million.
-PROS had a negative net margin of 29.53% and a negative return on equity of 38.36%.
-The company’s revenue for the quarter was down 7.4% compared to the same quarter last year.
-During the same period last year, the firm posted ($0.23) earnings per share.
-Equities research analysts predict that PROS will post -1.21 earnings per share for the current year.
+PROS (NYSE:PRO) last announced its quarterly earnings data on Tuesday, May 4th.
+The software maker reported ($0.22) EPS for the quarter, beating the Zacks’ consensus estimate of ($0.27) by $0.05.
+The firm had revenue of $61.40 million during the quarter, compared to the consensus estimate of $60.21 million.
+PROS had a negative net margin of 30.82% and a negative return on equity of 55.89%.
+The firm’s revenue was down 7.4% compared to the same quarter last year.
+During the same quarter last year, the firm earned ($0.23) earnings per share.
+As a group, sell-side analysts expect that PROS will post -1.35 earnings per share for the current year.

-In other PROS news, CFO Stefan B. Schulz sold 35,000 shares of the business’s stock in a transaction on Friday, May 7th.
-The shares were sold at an average price of $40.29, for a total transaction of $1,410,150.00.
-Following the sale, the chief financial officer now directly owns 256,136 shares in the company, valued at approximately $10,319,719.44.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available through the SEC website.
-Also, Director Timothy V. Williams sold 2,406 shares of the business’s stock in a transaction on Friday, April 30th.
-The stock was sold at an average price of $43.72, for a total transaction of $105,190.32.
-Following the sale, the director now owns 116,198 shares in the company, valued at $5,080,176.56.
+In related news, CFO Stefan B. Schulz sold 35,000 shares of PROS stock in a transaction that occurred on Friday, May 7th.
+The stock was sold at an average price of $40.29, for a total transaction of $1,410,150.00.
+Following the completion of the transaction, the chief financial officer now directly owns 256,136 shares in the company, valued at approximately $10,319,719.44.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at the SEC website.
+Also, COO Leslie J. Rechan sold 13,240 shares of PROS stock in a transaction that occurred on Friday, May 14th.
+The stock was sold at an average price of $38.38, for a total value of $508,151.20.
+Following the transaction, the chief operating officer now owns 67,789 shares of the company’s stock, valued at $2,601,741.82.
 The disclosure for this sale can be found here.
-Insiders have sold a total of 50,646 shares of company stock worth $2,023,492 over the last 90 days.
-Insiders own 10.20% of the company’s stock.
+Insiders have sold a total of 50,646 shares of company stock valued at $2,023,492 over the last 90 days.
+Insiders own 10.50% of the company’s stock.

 PROS Holdings, Inc provides solutions that optimize the processes of selling and shopping in the digital economy worldwide.
 The company offers PROS Smart CPQ, a tool for sales teams and partners to respond to customer quotes; and PROS Opportunity Detection that increases sales effectiveness and productivity by uncovering sales opportunities in existing accounts for sales teams.